okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

 * The existing Okta-hosted Sign-In Widget works as is after you upgrade your org.
 * You should upgrade your embedded Sign-In Widget or SDK as you would normally do with other updates.

 For help with upgrading, contact your account manager.
-If you don't have an account manager, Okta will be posting more detailed upgrade information by Summer 2022.
+If you don't have an account manager, Okta will be posting more detailed upgrade information at a later date.

 For the Classic Engine customers who don't yet want to upgrade, your existing functionality continues to work for now, including your Classic Engine org, v1 API, and SDKs.